camlin-tan/tp/docs/UserGuide.md

 * You can remove all the patient’s allergies by typing `al\` without specifying any allergies after it.
-* Typing `pmh\` without specifying any past medical history after it will cause it the patient's past medical history to default to the value "None". <br>
+* Typing `pmh\` without specifying any past medical history after it will cause that patient's past medical history to default to the value "None". <br>
-  The same applies to `ar\`, `sr\` for alcoholic and smoking record respectively.
+  The same applies to `ar\` and `sr\` for alcoholic and smoking record respectively.
 </div>

 **Input Constraints Table**